yeun/open-color/README.md

 # Open color

 Open color is a color scheme for UI design.
 You can use it for font, background, border, etc. It contains a gray and twelve colors.
-Open color is provided as CSS, SCSS, LESS, Adobe library, Photoshop/Illustrator swatches and Sketch palette.
+Open color is provided as CSS, SCSS, LESS, Stylus, Adobe library, Photoshop/Illustrator swatches and Sketch palette.

 **Note**